Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Introduction

-However, recently the instantaneous velocity offset of the inner MW with respect to the outer halo was directly measured using tracer stars in the stellar halo of the MW (the ``travel velocity''; \citealt{Petersen2021}).
-The measured travel velocity can thus be used in Timing Argument studies in place of orbital modelling to account for the expected perturbations of the inner MW halo without having to make assumptions about the mass or dynamical history of the LMC or other satellites.
+Previous Timing Argument studies have accounted for the impact of an LMC-induced reflex motion on the orbital histories of the other galaxies in the LG.
+However, other satellite mergers such as the ongoing merger with the Sagittarius dwarf galaxy, as well as the past merger with the progenitor of the Gaia--Enceladus--Sausage, have likely also imparted their own reflex motion to the inner MW halo.
+A signature of the reflex motion of the MW is imprinted as a velocity dipole in the radial velocities of stars in the outer stellar halo \cite{Garavito-Camargo2021b}.
+Recently, the instantaneous velocity offset of the inner MW with respect to the outer halo was directly measured using tracer stars in the stellar halo of the MW (the ``travel velocity''; \citealt{Petersen2021}).
+Thus, the newly measured travel velocity can be used in Timing Argument studies in place of orbital modeling to account for the expected perturbations of the inner MW halo without having to make assumptions about the mass or dynamical history of the LMC or other satellites.

+Studies have considered variations to the standard Timing Argument model.
+For example, one such model considered the effect of dark energy, and finds that the addition of a cosmological constant to the energy equations yields a $\sim13\%$ increase in the recovered mass~\citep{Partridge:2013}.
+Similarly, the travel velocity of the MW disk, which has only recently been first measured, introduces its own complication to the standard Timing Argument model.

-In this Article, we use the measured travel velocity of the inner Milky Way to empirically infer the mass of the Local Group, thus accounting for observational misinterpretations in a model-independent way for the first time.
-We also explore a combination of recent measurements of the distance and proper motions of M31 to infer the effect of the travel velocity in a dataset-independent way.
-As a result, we find that the travel velocity significantly impacts the inferred mass of the LG in Timing Argument studies, and thus must be accounted for in further dynamical studies of the Local Volume.
+In this Article, we quantify the impact of this newly measured MW disk motion on LG mass measurements using the Timing Argument, thus accounting for observational misinterpretations in a model-independent way for the first time.
+We also show that improvements in the measurements of the MW travel velocity may lead to even larger discrepancies between TA schemes with and without a MW travel velocity.
+We also explore a combination of recent measurements of the distance and proper motions of M31 to infer the effect of the travel velocity in a data-set-independent way.
+As a result, we find that the travel velocity significantly impacts the inferred mass of the LG in Timing Argument studies, and thus must be accounted for in further dynamical studies of the LV.